The robot dolphin that could reinvent zoos

 A robot, on the other hand, has no need for space.
 Nor does it need companionship or to be entertained.

-With this in mind, Californian company Edge Innovations has unveiled a realistic animatronic dolphin and recently took it for a dip in a local pool, to the excitement of many happy swimmers.
+With these differences in mind, Californian company Edge Innovations has unveiled a realistic animatronic dolphin and recently took it for a dip in a local pool, to the excitement of many of the swimmers.

 The company claims that its technology could help phase out captive animals from zoos and aquariums.